NITHIN999/java-project/README.md

 The title of this project is "Student Diary"

-I made this project this projrct as a part of my Object Oriented Programming with Java course in my Semester 3.
+I made this project this project as a part of my Object Oriented Programming with Java course in my Semester 3.

 This project is a Java application which is similar to that of the AUMS - Amrita Unviversity Management System (but of a smaller version, only for Students.)